SerCom-KC/cartoon-network-schedule/next-showings.md

 12:30PM Clarence - Capture the Flag
 01:00PM Craig of the Creek - The Brood; Escape from Family Dinner
 01:30PM Craig of the Creek - Itch to Explore; The Future is Cardboard
-02:00PM Clarence - Belson Gets a Girlfriend; Clarence the Movie
+02:00PM Clarence - Clarence the Movie; Belson Gets a Girlfriend
 02:30PM Clarence - The Tunnel; Talent Show
-03:00PM Craig of the Creek - The Curse; You're It
+03:00PM Craig of the Creek - You're It; The Curse
 03:30PM Craig of the Creek - Jessica Goes to the Creek; Dog Decider
 04:00PM Clarence - Dog King Clarence; Brains TV
 04:30PM Clarence - RC Car; Trampoline